matron2017/Minesweeper-Miinaharava/README.md

 # Minesweeper-Miinaharava
-Minesweepe in which you can choose size of the game grid and amount of mines per line.
-Comments in code are in Finnish
+Minesweeper in which you can choose the size of the game grid and the amount of mines per line.
+The comments in the code are in Finnish.